jakubklinger/Financial-Operations-Team-Productivity-Tracker/README.md

 💡 Solution

-These problems could be solved with an Excel tool that will combines several functionalities with an easy-to-use interface.
+These problems could be solved with an Excel tool that combines several functionalities with an easy-to-use interface.
 This tool utilizes control buttons and VBA code as well as PivotTable/Chart functionality.
-Daily calculations of productivity could be an excellent solution for self-assessment of employee results.
-Additionally, this tool can be utilized as a part of the productivity assetments by analysts and managers.
+Daily productivity calculations can provide a useful way for employees to assess their performance.
+Additionally, this tool can be utilized as a part of productivity assessments by analysts and managers.
-A feedback worksheet was added for a continuous improvement.
+A feedback worksheet was added to support a continuous improvement.

 🎯 **Objectives**